 If you’re buying tickets to see the show in person at Nottingham Playhouse

 All shows in the festival will be sold as unreserved seating.
 We will allocate your exact seats in the auditorium and confirm these with you in advance of the performance.
-As well as emailing your seat numbers, we’ll also provide full information about the social distancing measures that will be in place when you attend, in line with the latest Government advice at that time.
+In order for this process to happen, please be aware that in-person tickets will be taken off sale at 5pm the day before the show.

 If you have any other specific access requirements, for example if you require level access, please email us at email@example.com.